 Signs it is time to change (your exercise regime)

-No matter whether you are a runner, lifter or a group fitte; your body learns how to make any exercise easier.
+No matter whether you are a runner, lifter or a group fitter; your body learns how to make any exercise easier.
 It does this by adapting to the demands of that exercise.
-This is a great thing, it means that you become more fit.
+This is a great thing, it means that you become fitter.

-To become fit on all levels: cellular; neurologically; cardiovascular, all over your body improves it’s ability to perform that style of workout.
-Which means if you continue to demand the exact same level of intensity from your body, it will require less energy to meet those demands.
+Become fit on all levels: cellular; neurologically; cardiovascular, all over your body improves its ability to perform that style of workout.
+This means if you continue to demand the exact same level of intensity from your body, it will require less energy to meet those demands.

 When you switch up your workout: by changing the weight/ duration/ intensity/ time or by doing a completely new exercise, you shock the muscle into adapting in a new way.
 The body needs to be challenged to change, or it will not change.

 How to change your workout?
 Start by asking what it is that you might like to achieve from your workout: is it to get faster?
-Then why not alternate days of longer runs, with interval running; sprint sessions and perhaps some hill work.
+Then why not alternate days of long runs, with interval running; sprint sessions, and perhaps some hill work.

 Is it to get stronger?
 Why not change the number of reps/ the weight/ the rest period duration?

 Basically, the body will take about 4-6 weeks to adjust to a new program.
 It will be faster however if you are training that particular workout more often: e.g. if you do a particular run 3 times a week verses that run just one time per week.

 The bottom line is that to progress you must continue to challenge the body.
 If you do not change anything, nothing changes!

 Reverse your program (do the last exercise first)